-- ABS fault alerting - Diagnostic trouble code indication (by flashing in the diagnosis mode) - Valve ON/OFF indication (when sequence control pattern is initiated)
+- ABS fault alerting - Valve ON/OFF indication (when sequence control pattern is initiated)

 - Hydraulic control unit section (H/U)

 The H/U is a fluid pressure controller consisting of, among others, a motor, solenoid valves, a housing and relays.
 It also constitutes passage of the two diagonally split brake circuits.